 Over the course of a dozen releases of original music spanning three decades or so, Washington, DC-based songwriter Kowtow Popof has been labeled as both “unbearable sap” (Washington City Paper, 1997) and “underground icon” (babysue/lmnop, 2013).
 Kowtow prefers “underground sap” (or perhaps “unbearable icon?”).
 His career has been mostly an experiment in multi-track recording, influenced by the music he’s become a fan of along the way.
 If Cat Stevens jammed with Wire, and Elvis Costello twiddled mixing-board knobs while Gary Numan looked askance at the whole thing (and perhaps Harry Nilsson heckled from the audience), then you might get an idea of what a Kowtow record sounds like.

-Kowtow’s last proper LP-length studio recording is Tastes Like Armageddon, on Wampus Multimedia, a modern-sounding record that manages to be equally accessible and mysterious.
-Kowtow led up to the release of TLA (on 12/12/12) with a year-long T-Shirt Countdown on Bandcamp and Facebook, marking each day with a photo of a t-shirt from his vast collection.
+Kowtow released Tastes Like Armageddon, a modern-sounding record that’s equally accessible and mysterious, on 12/12/12.
+Kowtow led up to the release of TLA with a year-long T-Shirt Countdown on Bandcamp and Facebook, marking each day with a photo of a t-shirt from his vast collection.

-Kowtow interrupts his album-making with occasional live performances with longtime collaborator Rob Santos accompanying on electric guitar, usually at Evening Star in Alexandria, VA.
-He appeared frequently at DC-area venues Iota (r.i.p.) and Vermilion (back when they had music), and once opened for Peter Himmelman at the old Birchmere.
-He also managed to perform at the funky Arlington nightspot Galaxy Hut a few times when they weren’t looking.
+Kowtow’s album-making is occasionally interrupted by live performances with longtime collaborator Rob Santos accompanying on electric guitar, most recently at Evening Star in Alexandria, VA.
+They appeared frequently at DC-area venues Iota (r.i.p.) and Vermilion (back when they had music), and once opened for Peter Himmelman at the old Birchmere.
+Kowtow also managed to perform at the funky Arlington nightspot Galaxy Hut a few times when they weren’t looking.
 He collaborated with the electronic rock band Hitchcock Blonde on their 2006 debut Soul Button, and has covered songs for tributes to Jonathan Richman, Lou Reed and Bill Nelson.
 His fantasy is that some day Los Straitjackets will cover one of his songs.

 Summer Agents EP (2018)